Telcoin-Association/tnipv-action/README.md

-eipw-action
+tnipv-action
 ===========

-A GitHub Action for running `eipw`, an Ethereum Improvement Proposal linter.
+A GitHub Action for running `tnipv`, an Telcoin Network Improvement Proposal linter.

+This is a Telcoin Network specific implementation of [EIPW-Action](https://github.com/ethereum/eipw-action/tree/799f24bcc83daf9a3959459f49c45ebbc7ff4fe9).
+We sincerely appreciate their effort, their quality of code, and their spirit of open-sourceness.

 ## Usage